LourensWalters/cor_art_dis/battery_island/README.md

 The data need to be accurately curated.
 The system needs to be able to do laboratory reporting.
 The system must enable us to use the data in new ways previously not possible.
 The system must be flexible enough to adapt to new data formats for future growth of the company.
 The company is thinking of expanding into Wind Energy and might need to introduce data from these sources at some future points.
-Most importantly, the system must put a smile on the scientists faces and give them a new reason for finding fullfilment in their jobs!
+The system can also not be expensive, the company is going through a downturn and need to cut costs.
+The system will need to be built using the cheapest components possible.
+Most importantly, the system must put a smile on the scientists faces and give them a new reason for finding fulfillment in their jobs!

 There is no right and wrong, be as creative as you can!
 The main thing is to back up your answers with justifications as best you can.